Addressing Teachers’ Concerns: Education Technology Integration

 Addressing Teachers’ Concerns

-Social and political debate temporarily aside—teachers’ reactions to education technology range from passionate optimism to trepidation to pure resistance.
+Social and political debate aside—teachers’ reactions to education technology range from passionate optimism to trepidation to pure resistance.

 Here’s just a small list of concerns teachers grapple with every day: